maysion/extraCoolAndJuicyNumberGame/README.md

 - 1 Gt tallennustilaa

-**Distribution of this game (or any version of it) is forbidden.
+**Distribution of any version of this game is forbidden.
 Use only for educational and non-commercial purposes.**